-Getting around in Philadelphia is usually easy.
-Most of the city follows a grid plan.
-Philadelphia has one of the best public transport networks in the USA and, even on the busiest commutes, the city's historic, leafy atmosphere provide a beautifully distracting backdrop.
-Expats can look forward to a comprehensive railway system, inner-city subways and buses administered by the Southeastern Pennsylvania Transportation Authority (SEPTA).
+Getting around in Philadelphia is usually straightforward, as most of the city adheres to a grid plan.
+Philadelphia has one of the best public transport networks in the USA, and even on the busiest commutes, the city's historic, leafy atmosphere provides a beautifully distracting backdrop.
+New arrivals can look forward to a comprehensive railway system, inner-city subways and buses administered by the Southeastern Pennsylvania Transportation Authority (SEPTA).

 Public transport in Philadelphia

-Catching a bus in Philadelphia is easy.
-SEPTA’s bus routes serve a number of city neighbourhoods and destinations across southeastern Pennsylvania.
-Some of the buses in Philadelphia run 24 hours a day along SEPTA’s Night Owl bus routes.
+Buses in Philadelphia are convenient, with more than 120 routes spanning city neighbourhoods and southeastern Pennsylvania.
+SEPTA buses even offer free Wi-Fi for passengers.
+Some buses run 24 hours a day along SEPTA’s Night Owl bus routes.

 Taxis in Philadelphia

-Expats wanting to get a cab in Philadelphia can do so quite easily.
-Taxis in Philadelphia vary in appearance.
-While there are classic yellow cabs, others are branded according to their company and some just have a light on the roof.
+Hailing a cab in Philadelphia is straightforward.
+While classic yellow cabs exist, others are branded according to their company.
+Some merely feature a light on the roof.

 Driving in Philadelphia